Originally posted 2019-12-05 06:31:32.

 For a male and female to live continuously together is biologically speaking, an extremely unnatural condition.
 Robert Briffault

 Robert Briffault (1876-1948) was a French surgeon who moved to Britain.
 His interest spread to anthropology and he later became a successful novelist.
 He was a polymath, a raconteur and a wit.
+He described the condition we live in, the Soviet Union of Sex, perfectly.

 Below is Briffault’s Law, which is one of the most important pieces of social anthropology you’ve never heard of.